ladnir/cryptoTools/cryptoTools/Crypto/Edwards25519/README.md

 the Microsoft x64 argument registers, preserve nonvolatile integer and vector registers, and emit unwind metadata.
 Regenerate the `.asm` file after changing one of the source `.s` files.

+`ge8x_ifma.cpp` is licensed under Apache-2.0 because its radix-2^52
+multiplication and reduction schedule is derived from Intel Cryptography Primitives.
+The file retains the Intel attribution and license notice.